80th Regiment "Roma": Interwar years

 On 31 October 1926 the 80th Infantry Regiment was disbanded and its two battalions transferred to the 231st Infantry Regiment "Avellino" and 232nd Infantry Regiment "Avellino".
 On 20 December of the same year the 79th Infantry Regiment was renamed 79th Infantry Regiment "Roma", while the Brigade "Roma" was renamed IX Infantry Brigade and assigned to the 9th Territorial Division of Verona.
 The IX Infantry Brigade also included the 49th Infantry Regiment "Parma" and 57th Infantry Regiment "Abruzzi".

 On 1 November 1936 the 66th Infantry Regiment "Valtellina" was transferred from the 16th Infantry Division "Fossalta" to the 8th Infantry Division "Po" and moved from Reggio Emilia to Parma.
-On 2 May 1937 the Fossalta reformed the 80th Infantry Regiment "Roma" in Reggio Emilia as replacement for the 66th "Valtellina".
+On 2 May 1937 the "Fossalta" division reformed the 80th Infantry Regiment "Roma" in Reggio Emilia as replacement for the 66th "Valtellina".
 In 1938 the regiment moved from Reggio Emilia to Mantua.
 In April 1939 the 80th Infantry Regiment "Roma" was transferred to the 9th Infantry Division "Pasubio", which also included the 79th Infantry Regiment "Roma" and the 8th Artillery Regiment "Pasubio".
 When the 80th Infantry Regiment "Roma" entered the Pasubio division both infantry regiments were renamed as 79th Infantry Regiment "Pasubio" respectively 80th Infantry Regiment "Pasubio".

 World War II

-At the outbreak of World War II the regiment consisted of a command, a command company, three fusiliers battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
+At the outbreak of World War II the regiment consisted of a command, a command company, three fusilier battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
 35 mortars.
 On 6 April 1941 the Pasubio division participated in the invasion of Yugoslavia.

 In July 1941 the division was assigned to the Italian Expeditionary Corps in Russia and left Verona on 10 July 1941 for Ukraine.
 In fall of 1941 the division fought in Eastern Ukraine, where it captured Horlivka near Donetsk.
-For the capture of Horlivka and the Battle of Mykytivka the 80th Infantry Regiment "Pasubio" was awarded a Gold Medal of Military Valour.
+For the capture of Horlivka and the Battle of Mykytivka the 80th Infantry Regiment "Pasubio" was awarded a Gold Medal of Military Valor.

 On 10 December 1941 the regimental depot of the 80th Infantry Regiment "Pasubio" in Mantua formed the 114th Infantry Regiment "Mantova" for the 104th Infantry Division "Mantova".
 In 1942 the division was assigned to the Italian Army in Russia/8th Army, which suffered heavy losses on the Don river during the Soviet Operation Little Saturn in December 1942 and the Ostrogozhsk–Rossosh offensive, which began on 13 Januar 1943.
 By February 1943 the 8th Army had been destroyed.
-For their sacrifice on the Don river the 79th Infantry Regiment "Pasubio" and 80th Infantry Regiment "Pasubio" were both awarded a Gold Medal of Military Valour.
+For their sacrifice on the Don river the 79th Infantry Regiment "Pasubio" and 80th Infantry Regiment "Pasubio" were both awarded a Gold Medal of Military Valor.

 In April 1943 the survivors of the division returned to Italy, where the division was rebuilt.
 At the end of June 1943 the Pasubio division was sent to Campania, where the division was disbanded by invading German forces after the announcement of the Armistice of Cassibile on 8 September 1943.